 When imported, the values will be automatically scaled and interpolated to create a Target curve.

 Note: The Custom Gamma Curve option will not be available if the current Calibration Method is set to Use RGB Gains in the Preferences.
+See "Preferences dialog - Calibration Method panel" on page 62.

 Custom White Point dialog